Skip to main content

 sudo /usr/sbin/VBoxService -V

-1. On Virtual Machine menu bar, select Devices > Insert Guest Additions CD image....
+1. On the Virtual Machine menu bar, select Devices > Insert Guest Additions CD image....

 1